No More Excuses!

 First ask yourself these questions: “Do I want to lose weight?’, and, “Do I want to be healthy and feel good in my body?”

-If your answer to either question is, Yes, then stop making excuses and stop distracting yourself with what you ‘tell yourself’ is more important than having a healthy body (like work).
+If your answer to either question is, Yes, then stop making excuses.
+Stop distracting yourself with what you ‘tell yourself’ is more important than having a healthy body (like work).

 Don’t know how to do it?